karollynecosta/aws_cloud_practitioner_studies/README.md

 ```
 Feito para serviços da Aws que precisam de específicas permissões
 Casos comuns: EC2 Intances, Lambdas, CloudFormation

+What are the benefits of using IAM roles for applications that run on EC2 instances?
+	Using IAM roles instead of storing credentials within EC2 instances is more secure
+	It is also easier to manage roles
 ```

 Iam Security Tools: